Borisfer/VIPR-Vectorial-Phase-Retrieval-for-microscopy/README.md

     i)	est_gBlur_flag : 1(default)- estimate gBlur after 1/3 of the iterations, 0 - leave initial guess

     Note: for designing PSFs, it's better to switch to L1 norm ( cost_function_flag = 1 )

-* Part B: define the optical system and measured PSFs.
+* Part B: define the optical system

-    Open ''init_input.mat'' and change the optical parameters to match your setup.
+    Change the parameters to match your optical system.

-    Note: for freely rotating dipole, leave polarization vector as zeros.
+    Note: for freely rotating dipole, leave polarization vector as zeros. for fixed dipoles, input a normalized vector.

 * Part C: more advanced optimization parameters.